Achères–Grand-Cormier station: Facilities

 The station has two central platforms.
 Platform A is 226 m long; platform B is 247 m long.

 Train service

 Achères–Grand-Cormier is served by RER A trains running on A5 branch, ending in Poissy.

 Access

 The station is isolated inside the forest of Saint-Germain-en-Laye, on the road from Saint-Germain-en-Laye to Pontoise.
 Pedestrian access is on national route 184.
 At night, it is served by Noctilien bus line 152.

 Freight

-Freight is assumed by Achères-Triage station.
+Freight is handled by Achères-Triage station.